 6.2.1 Introduction

-In this clause, the overall resource mapping structure for exposing service between Modbus devices and oneM2M entities is introduced.
-Firstly, Modbus devices are modelled according to the SDT described in TS-0023 [3].
-The SDT offers a generic and flexible modeling structure for describing functionalities of non-oneM2M devices including Modbus devices.
+In this clause, the overall resource mapping structure for exposing services between Modbus devices and oneM2M entities is introduced.
+Firstly, Modbus devices are modelled according to the oneM2M SDT described in TS-0023 [3].
+The oneM2M SDT offers a generic and flexible modeling structure for describing functionalities of non-oneM2M devices including Modbus devices.
 After the SDT schemas of the Modbus devices are created, they are mapped to oneM2M resources.

 6.2.2 Mapping Modbus devices into SDT schemas

-Each Modbus device shall be modelled as Device component.
+Each Modbus device shall be modelled as a Device component.
 The Modules of the Device shall be created according to the functionality of the Modbus device as defined in the TS-0023.

 For representing data objects of a Modbus device, the mapping between a Modbus device’s registers and SDT DataPoints is defined.
 Every Modbus register has the following properties: slave id, register type, address, length.
 The information of these registers is typically provided by a manufacturer in a device’s datasheet.
-Register type and length are used to define the following SDT DataPoint attributes: DataType, writable and readable.
-The rules to perform the mapping are shown in Table 7.1.2.3-1.
+Register type and length are used to define the following SDT DataPoint attributes: DataType, writable, readable, and optional.
+The rules to perform the mapping are shown in Table 6.2.2-1.
 A holding register and input register of length 2 can be mapped into either xs:integer or xs:float DataType depending on data context.
-As an example mapping, a coil register can be mapped to a DataPoint with DataType (xs:boolean), Redable (True), and Writable (True).
+As an example mapping, a coil register can be mapped to a DataPoint with DataType (xs:boolean), Readable (True), and Writable (True).
+The optional attribute depends on a Modbus device and application logic and is supposed to be defined by the system integrator.

 Table 6.2.2-1 Mapping between Modbus register types and SDT Data points